SeRViCE-Lab/p3-dx/README.md

 	rosrun sonar_clouds sonar_clouds
 ```

-Remember to click on the PCL window and zoom out the clouds for visibility.
+Remember to click on the PCL window and zoom out on the clouds for visibility.

 #### 2. Stream Laser 2D clouds (sensor_msgs/PointCloud)